pedro miguel interview

 • Weight : 81kg

-• 7th classified in the National Bodybuilding up to 75kg
+• 7th place in the National Bodybuilding Championship up to 75kg

 How and why did you start training?

-My first sporting experience was, like almost all kids, football, I played at a younger age but at a certain point I realized that it wasn't what I really liked.
+My first sporting experience was, like almost all kids, football, I played in the younger teams but from a certain point on I realized that it wasn't what I really liked.

-I also had a very thin structure and I wanted to gain muscle and have a toned body and it was at that point that I decided to start training, when I was 17 years old.
+I also had a very thin structure and wanted to gain muscle and have a toned body and it was at that time that I decided to start training, I was 17 years old.

-I remember as if it were yesterday the first time the doors of a gym opened to me, my friend and fellow instructor at the time, Paulo Braz, who accompanied me for several years, advised and taught much of what I know today.
+I remember as if it were today the first time the doors of a gym were opened to me, my friend and at the time also instructor, Paulo Braz, who accompanied me for several years, advised me and taught me much of what I know today.

 Pedro Miguel